Bilateral Contract in Real Estate: Definition & Examples

 For instance, the seller promises to give you ownership of the house when you agree to buy it, and you agree to pay the price already agreed upon.
 That is a bilateral contract in operation.

-This view will explain what a bilateral contract is, how different it is from other contracts, and why such an important concept in real estate.
+This article explains what a bilateral contract is, how it differs from other contracts, and why it is an important concept in real estate.
 We’ll even give some tips and examples to clarify things a bit more so that you feel confident in acing this part of your exam.

 What is a bilateral contract in real estate?

 A bilateral contract in real estate is an agreement between two parties in which each party makes a promise to the other, thereby creating a mutual obligation.
-This could be an agreement between individuals, groups of persons, companies and a person, or companies and groups of persons.
+This can be an agreement between individuals, companies, or any combination of the two.

 That’s because they clearly stipulate the responsibilities of both parties, hence allowing each side to know what they are getting themselves into when sealing the deal.